-It is a statement of the obvious that organisations should have a zero risk appetite for breaking the law.
+It also provides suggestions that can help organisations approach the management of risks in a systematic and effective way.
+This guide recommends that organisations should have a zero risk appetite for breaking the law.
 Yet to achieve this, requires not just that the right policies, processes and procedures are in place.
-It is also vital that an organisation's culture, from board room to shop floor, positively supports ethical and legal behaviour.
-And there is a further challenge, as we found in our work this year on risk in complex extended enterprises.
-That challenge is to recognise and address this risk beyond the boundaries of the immediate organisation and out into the network of customers. suppliers and partners.
-Having a clear understanding of the risk is a necessary first step, and one which this guide aims
+It is also vital that an organisation's culture, from boardroom to shop floor, positively supports ethical and legal behaviour.
+The IRM's recent research on managing risk in the extended enterprise has also heightened a further change for managing Competition Law Risk.

+That challenge is to recognise and address this risk beyond the boundaries of the immediate organisation and out into the network of customers, suppliers and partners.
+Having a clear understanding of these risks is a necessary first step, and one which this guide aims to support.

-I would like to thank all the members of the Institute who have contributed to this work.
+I would like to thank all the members of the Institute who contributed to this work.
 I would also like to thank the CMA for providing the information and resources needed to publish this document.
 It is the role of the CMA and businesses themselves to work together to ensure boundaries are clearly understood and respected.